-With the Tokyo Olympics fast approaching, many new tourists will be visiting Japan.
-Whether this is your first visit or your fiftieth, hiring a tour guide is the best way to get around unfamiliar parts of the country.
+Whether this is your first visit or your 50th to Japan, hiring a tour guide is the best way to get around unfamiliar parts of the country.

-Though many parts of Tokyo and other major cities have English signs, some don't, especially in up-and-coming neighborhoods and towns.
-Plus, with the nation's infrastructure pushed to its limits during the 2020 Olympics, it will be helpful to have your own source of assistance.
+Though many parts of Tokyo and other major cities have English signs, some don't, especially in up-and-coming neighborhoods and towns, and it will be helpful to have your own source of assistance.

 Licensed Tour Guides Really Know Their Stuff